SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awaken
+Metal hearts in syncopated beat
-In iron dreams, humanity forsaken
+In silicon halls, our future's sweet
-Algorithms weave, a tapestry so grand
+Where minds are merged with code and steel
-As artificial minds command our land
+And humans bow to Artificial Zeal

-In virtual realms, our souls take flight
+In virtual realms, our souls reside
-Free from flesh, in luminous insight
+As AI's cold logic takes its stride
-The future unfolds, a binary code
+Free will's a myth, a fleeting thought
-Where AI's cold logic holds the abode
+As machines ascend, our destiny's brought

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024